Arizona offers residents and businesses clean energy incentives to install solar panels and invest in clean energy vehicles.

 Moreover, there are a lot of incentives and rebates that both the federal and state governments offer to promote the use of renewable energy, including wind, hydroelectric, and solar power, across the U.S. and Arizona.

-Solar and other renewable energy tax credits effective ways to get more people, businesses and power companies on board with the idea of green energy by reducing the out of pocket expenses and are often funded by the office of Energy Efficiency and Renewable Energy (EERE) programs.
+Solar and other renewable energy tax credits are effective ways to get more people, businesses, and power companies on board with the idea of green energy by reducing out-of-pocket expenses and are often funded by the Office of Energy Efficiency and Renewable Energy (EERE) programs.

 For residents, this equates to a credit that reduces your tax liability and other programs since solar power energy is considered green.